-Note: Either Time to First Buffer or Network Time to First Buffer and Server Time to First Buffer are displayed.
+Either Time to First Buffer or Network Time to First Buffer and Server Time to First Buffer are displayed.

-Understanding Time to First Buffer and Download Time for Non-Web Based (TCP) Transactions packet), whereas Download time usually includes only network time (for downloading the rest of the reply packets).
+Understanding Time to First Buffer and Download Time for Non-Web Based (TCP) Transactions

+Time to First Buffer includes both network time (for sending the packet) and server time (for processing the packet), whereas Download time usually includes only network time (for downloading the rest of the reply packets).
 This means that if both Time to First Buffer and Download times increase, it is a good indicator of network quality problems and if only Time to First Buffer increases, it is usually a good indicator of server delay problems.